UFOdestiny/ChainUQ/README.md

 ## Included head family

-The release keeps the paper-aligned CHAINUQ head and its ablations:
+The release keeps the CHAINUQ head and its ablations:

 - `chainuq`
 - `uq_abl_v1`